Meeco/docs/guides/api-guides/certificates/certificates.md

 ## Remaining endpoints

-The following endpoints are used to maintain and read certificate and CSR information:
+The following endpoints are used to maintain and read certificate information:

 - `GET /system/certificates` - List all imported trust anchor certificates.
 - `DELETE /system/certificates/{certificate_id}` - Delete a trust anchor certificate.
-- `GET /system/certificates/csrs` - List all CSRs.
-- `DELETE /system/certificates/csrs/{csr_id}` - Delete a CSR.